Why was I charged for an overweight or oversized package?

 How is DIM weight calculated?

-DIM weight is calculated by multiplying a package’s length x width x height and dividing that sum by a carrier’s designated shipping divisor*.
+DIM weight is calculated by multiplying a package’s length x width x height and dividing that sum by a carrier’s designated shipping divisor, rounding up to the nearest pound.

 How do carriers calculate shipping weights?